bashup/doco/specs/Targets.cram.md

 #### `target` *target* `foreach` *command...*

 Run *command* zero or more times, once for each service in *target*, with the current target set to the corresponding service.
+Does nothing if the target is an empty group.

 ~~~shell
     $ target @current foreach declare -p DOCO_SERVICES   # no entries; doesn't run